MCDReforged/MCDReforged.github.io/docs/plugin_dev/classes/ServerInterface.md

 def execute(self, text: str, *, encoding: Optional[str] = None) -> None
 ```

-Execute a command by sending the command content to server\'s standard
+Execute a command by sending the command content to server's standard
 input stream

 Parameter *text*: The content of the command you want to send